overhead geological map image of East Bay, with star icon noting a location

 A 2.6 magnitude quake was centered in Rockridge early Monday morning.
 Credit: U.S. Geological Survey

 While you can certainly crowd-source the answer to that question, you can also easily find real-time information about earthquakes in the Bay Area and around the world, by checking the U.S. Geological Survey site.
+But how do you decipher that information?

 Magnitude refers to the physical size of an earthquake, and each whole number increase on the scale (2.0 to 3.0, for example) reflects a tenfold increase in seismic amplitude, or the size of the ground vibrations caused by a quake.
 Anything below a 4.0 magnitude earthquake is considered mild; 4.0-4.9 is light, 5.0-5.9 is moderate, 6.0-6.9 is strong, 7.0 to 7.9 is major, and so forth.
 For reference, the 1989 Loma Prieta earthquake that killed 63 people, collapsed sections of the Nimitz Freeway and Bay Bridge, and damaged thousands of houses in the Bay Area was a 6.9 quake.

 Scientists rely on observational data to determine other aspects of an earthquake’s intensity.
 You can contribute to this collective research effort by telling the USGS when you feel a quake and whether it knocked down any decorations or appliances in your apartment.
-By Monday afternoon, about 1,200 people had reported feeling the morning’s event.

-And anyone in the county can sign up for the AC Alert system, which sends emergency notifications—about earthquakes as well as other safety issues—by phone, text, or email.
+Anyone in the county can sign up for the AC Alert system, which sends emergency notifications—about earthquakes as well as other safety issues—by phone, text, or email.

 Natalie Orenstein covers housing and homelessness for The Oaklandside.
 She was previously on staff at Berkeleyside, where her extensive reporting on the legacy of school desegregation received recognition from the Society of Professional Journalists NorCal and the Education Writers Association.
 Natalie’s reporting has also appeared in The J Weekly, The San Francisco Chronicle and elsewhere, and she’s written about public policy for a number of research institutes and think tanks.
 Natalie lives in Oakland, grew up in Berkeley, and has only left her beloved East Bay once, to attend Pomona College.